MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * Sort by keys (different mappers may have sent data with the same key)
 * Reduce:
     * Input is the sorted output of mappers
-    * Call the Reduce function per key with the last of values for that key to produce the results
+    * Call the Reduce function per key with the list of values for that key to produce the results

 ### Example:
 * Count the number of occurrences of each word in a collection of documents